wl4g-blockchain/avalanche-icm-contracts/contracts/validator-manager/README.md

 - When an L1 is first created on the P-Chain, it must be explicitly converted to an L1 via [`ConvertSubnetToL1Tx`](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#convertsubnettol1tx).
 The resulting `SubnetToL1ConversionMessage` Warp [message](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#subnettol1conversionmessage) is provided in the call to `initializeValidatorSet` to specify the starting validator set in the `ValidatorManager`.
 Regardless of the setup of the overall validator manager system, these initial validators are treated as PoA and are not eligible for staking rewards.

-### PoAValidatorManager
+### Proof-of-Authority

-Proof-of-Authority validator management is provided via `PoAValidatorManager`, which restricts modification of the validator set to a specified owner address.
-After deploying `PoAValidatorManager` and a proxy, call the `initialize` function, which takes the owner address and the `ValidatorManager` address.
+PoA validator management is provided directly by `ValidatorManager` by setting the `admin` field of the `ValidatorManagerSettings` to the desired admin address.
+Only the admin may initiate or complete validator set changes.

-### PoSValidatorManager
+### Proof-of-Stake

-Proof-of-Stake validator management is provided by the abstract contract `PoSValidatorManager`, which has two concrete implementations: `NativeTokenStakingManager` and `ERC20TokenStakingManager`. `PoSValidatorManager` supports uptime-based validation rewards, as well as delegation to a chosen validator.
+PoS validator management is provided by the abstract contract `PoSValidatorManager`, which has two concrete implementations: `NativeTokenStakingManager` and `ERC20TokenStakingManager`. `PoSValidatorManager` supports uptime-based validation rewards, as well as delegation to a chosen validator.
 The `uptimeBlockchainID` used to initialize the `PoSValidatorManager` **must** be validated by the L1 validator set that the contract manages. **There is no way to verify this from within the contract, so take care when setting this value.** This [state transition diagram](./StateTransition.md) illustrates the relationship between validators and delegators.
 After deploying `PoSValidatorManager` and a proxy, call the `initialize` function, which takes a `PoSValidatorManagerSettings` as well as any implementation-specific arguments.

 > [!NOTE]
 > The `weightToValueFactor` fields of `PoSValidatorManagerSettings` sets the factor used to convert between the weight that the validator is registered with on the P-Chain, and the value transferred to the contract as stake.
 This involves integer division, which may result in loss of precision.
 When selecting `weightToValueFactor`, it's important to make the following considerations: